zhengjason0814/bread/README.md

 - **Bill splitting** — record only your real share of a group expense while keeping the original total visible
 - **Receipt photos** — upload receipts to private S3 storage, viewable through short-lived signed links

-### Machine learning
+### 🤖 Machine learning
 - **Spend forecasting** — three quantile-regression models produce a low/high range rather than a single number, because one figure implies precision the data doesn't support
-- **Category classification** — a pretrained TF-IDF + logistic regression model suggests a category from the merchant or note text, shown as a chip you confirm rather than applied silently
+- **Category classification** — a pretrained TF-IDF + logistic regression model suggests a category from the merchant or note text, shown as chips
-- **Anomaly detection** — flags charges that break the pattern for their category using median-based robust statistics, which resist being skewed by the very outliers they're meant to catch
+- **Anomaly detection** — flags charges that break the pattern for their category using median-based robust statistics, catching and accounting predictions from outliers
 - **Recurring detection** — finds subscriptions by clustering transactions on merchant and amount, then checking whether the gaps between them are consistent enough to be a real schedule

-### Insights
+### 📊 Insights
 - Category breakdown donut with month-by-month navigation
 - Month-over-month spending comparison
 - Per-category budgets with a warning tier before you go over
 - "Safe to spend" figure derived from remaining budget

-### Platform
+### 🔐 Platform
 - **JWT authentication** with bcrypt password hashing, plus **Google sign-in**
 - **Public demo mode** — one click provisions a temporary seeded account, rate-limited and auto-cleaned after 24 hours
-- **Admin dashboard** — aggregate platform stats behind an email allowlist
+- **Admin dashboard** — aggregate platform stats behind an allowlist
 - **Graceful degradation** — if the ML service is unavailable, insight cards say so and the rest of the app keeps working

 ---

-## Tech stack
+## 🧰 Tech stack

 | Layer | Technologies |
 |---|---|